Frankie Lymon's Tombstone Blues 4: The Reunions

 “After I joined the Kodaks, a friend of ours knew Bobby Robinson, and he introduced us and took us for an audition at Bobby’s record shop at 125th Street in Harlem,” Pearl said.

 The success of their single lead to numerous gigs along the East Coast including appearances at the famed Apollo Theater.
 “The Kodaks appeared at the Apollo Theater at least a dozen times,” Pearl recalled.
 “When I was a very young kid my family used to take me to the amateur night shows at the Apollo.
 I saw a lot of artists there for the first time.
-I saw James Brown and the Flames there when I was a teenager."
+I saw James Brown and the Flames there when I was a teenager.
+Many years later, I saw Michael Jackson and the Jackson 5 for the first time at an amateur show at the Apollo.
+I liked them a lot, and they definitely reminded me of the Teenagers," Pearl said.

-The Kodaks underwent some personnel changes in 1958, and the new lineup recorded two more singles, including the excellent “Runaround Baby”, but neither sold as well as their predecessors.
-The group broke up and Pearl got married.
+The Kodaks underwent some personnel changes in 1958.
+The new lineup recorded two more singles, including the excellent “Runaround Baby”, but neither sold as well as their predecessors.
+Shortly thereafter, the group broke up and Pearl got married.

-Pearl returned to the music business in 1961.
-She joined a group called the Deltars after the members asked her for singing lessons.
-Now calling themselves Pearl and the Deltars, they recorded the single “Teenage Dream”/ “Dance Dance Dance” on Fury in 1961 before the group disbanded and Pearl concentrated on raising a family.
+In 1961, she returned to the music business after the Deltars asked her for singing lessons and then invited her to join the group.
+Changing their name to Pearl and the Deltars, they recorded one single, “Teenage Dream”/ “Dance Dance Dance”, on Fury before the group disbanded and Pearl concentrated on raising a family.

 “Later in the 1970’s, I recorded some music with Bobby Shad in a group called the Second Verse,” she said.
 With Pearl singing lead, the group released two singles, including a fine soul ballad titled “Da Da I Love You,” on the tiny IX Chains label in 1975 before she rejoined the Teenagers for their second reunion in 1981.